NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

             654321 is code for unlocking delete option.
 Turning knob or switching IN/OUT will reengage lock.

 "237" on display
-- Input to TI press OK to send.
+- Input to TI press OK to send or press |X| to delete the value.

 "Error" on display
 - rotate knob or in/out switch to clear.